 With more than 200 million people, Uttar Pradesh is India’s most populous state, roughly equal in population to Brazil.
 It is best recognized for timeless landmarks such as the Taj Mahal and the historic Hindu city of Varanasi.

-A vibrant industrial and agricultural region, Uttar Pradesh has struggled with one of the highest infant and child mortality rates in India and polio is still endemic here.
+A vibrant industrial and agricultural region, Uttar Pradesh has struggled with one of the highest infant and child mortality rates in India.

 UNICEF is working closely with the Government of Uttar Pradesh to bring in positive change, including strengthening the state’s vast health care network.

-UNICEF also plays a crucial role in one of the world’s largest public health campaigns, mobilizing thousands of people to help in the effort to eradicate polio from the state and from the world.
+UNICEF also played a crucial role in one of the world’s largest public health campaigns, mobilizing thousands of people to eradicate polio from the state and from the world.